hahnlab/MWPG2024/README.md

 There are many places to stay in and around campus.
 If you’d like to stay in the on-campus hotel (https://imu.indiana.edu/hotel/index.html) you will get a 10% discount by using the code MWPG24.

 Stay tuned for more details on the meeting schedule!

+**History of MWPG**
+2024  Indiana University, Bloomington
+2023  University of Michigan, Ann Arbor
+2021  University of Wisconsin, Madison
+2019  University of Chicago
+2018  University of Minnesota, Twin Cities
+2017  Michigan State University
+2016  University of Chicago
+2015  University of Michigan
+2014  University of Chicago